abrar-khan123/Abrarkhan/README.md

 # Abrarkhan
-This is my 1st git repository
+This is my 1st git repository.
+Author - Abrar